Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: The most efficient asymmetry generation

 Now once we have clarified how the asymmetry can survive, we need to understand how it can be generated.
 Thermally produced asymmetry is enhanced by the oscillations of the HNLs~\cite{Akhmedov:1998qx,Asaka:2005an}.
 This mechanism is the most efficient around the first few oscillations.
-The number of oscillations is given by $T_{osc}^3/T^3$, where
+The oscillation phase $\phi_{osc} = \int d t\, (E_3(T)-E_2(T))$ averaged over momentum can be approximated as

+where we introduced the rate of oscillations $\Gamma_{osc}$. $H$ is the Hubble rate and $\delta M(T)$ is temperature-dependent physical mass difference.
+It is also convenient to introduce

+The asymmetry production is enhanced when $\Gamma_{osc}$ is close to the Hubble rate.
+In terms of~\eqref{Tosc} this happens when $T\simeq T_{osc}(T)$.